+When you take courses as part of an NU study abroad program, you may be able to get Economics course credit.
 We are certainly willing to consider other possible economics classes for transfer.
 However, we cannot guarantee that any class will transfer for credit at Northwestern until after we have reviewed the materials upon your return.
-Be sure to work with Northwestern University's Study Abroad Office at each step, starting before you go abroad.
+Be sure to work with Northwestern University's Global Learning Office at each step, starting before you go abroad and after you return.

 We will accept up to two economics credits per term of study, up to a maximum of four in one year, subject to approval by an economics adviser.
 A year-long economics class can count as two Northwestern economics credits.
 If you are considering taking one of the economics core classes abroad, it should be very similar to what we offer here.
-If you are considering taking an Economics 300-level field class, it need not be like anything we offer, but it should be a serious economics class with economics courses as prerequisites.
-Either way, check with your economics adviser before you take the class.
+If you are considering taking an Economics 300-level field class, it need not be similar to what we offer, but it should be a serious economics class with prerequisites of intermediate microeconomics, intermediate macroeconomics, or econometrics.
+Either way, you have to check with your economics adviser before you take the class.

 Additionally, we have developed a London School of Economics & Political Sciences (LSE) Summer Program course equivalency table with the Office of the Registrar which lists the LSE summer program courses that we have approved in the past and how they would transfer back to NU.
 You still need to follow the same study abroad process of submitting a study abroad application through GLO and getting approval before you leave; however, upon your return, if you meet NU’s minimum grade and transfer requirements the Registrar will automatically transfer the class to your record as indicated on the equivalency table without you having to petition for NU credit for courses taken abroad with an economics adviser.
 You may also be required to submit other items upon your return to the Global Learning Office, so please check in with them.